With a baby around, dinner time can be disrupted.

 In that case, it’s time to graduate your older babies from the high chair and start sitting them on a regular dining chair at the big table.

-Restoring the Peace During Meal Time: Getting Your Babies to Sit on Their Chair
+Restoring the Peace: Getting Your Babies to Sit on Their Chair

 Now that you know the different causes why your baby might hate his high chair, we’ll now talk about different ways on how to get your babies to sit on their high chair.